withlqs/AndroidBenchmark/README.md

 # Android Benchmark

-Run benchmark for single and multi thread on Android devices.
+Run benchmark for single and multi threads on Android devices.